statsmodels/smdatasets/NHANES/nhanes.md

 the NHANES web site.
 The variables are grouped by category.
 There is a separate code book for each category at each wave.

-Here we provide a single merged file containing all publicly-available data for the 2011-2012 NHANES survey.
-File an issue if you need data for a different wave.
+Here we provide a single merged file containing many of the variables for the 2011-2012 NHANES survey.
+File an issue if you need additional variables or data for a different wave.